Groundswell Community Project 2025 Impact Report

 and everyone deserves access to it.

-Led by licensed clinicians and facilitators, or programs offer:
+Led by licensed clinicians and facilitators, our programs offer:

 Body & Mind Integration